benisrael29/face-rec/README.md

 If audio greetings are not playing:
 - Check your system volume settings
 - Ensure audio output device is properly connected
-- Run `python3 -m pyttsx3` to test the text-to-speech engine
+- Run `python -m pyttsx3` to test the text-to-speech engine

 ### Face detection performance issues